HewlettPackard/oneview-powershell-samples/OneView-Inventory-SAS-SSD/readme.md

 ## New features
    * Jan 2020: Fix Redfish endpoint for Gen9-Gen10 servers
    * Feb 2020: Add server Serial Number and Model
+   * Mar 2025: Updated OV-Get-Disks.ps1 to enhance CSV columns and updated core HPE OneView Cmdlet verbs from -HPOV to -OV.

 ## How to get Support
 Simple scripts or tools posted on github are provided AS-IS and support is absed on best effort provided by the author.
 If you encunter problems with the script, please submit an issue